'Disgraceful': Foreign Affairs Chair Rips WH's Deflecting Afghan Exit Blame to Trump

 The Republican chairman of the House Foreign Affairs Committee on Thursday tore into the White House for dismissing notions that America's pullout from Afghanistan was chaotic, and for trying to shift blame to the Trump administration for fostering unfavorable conditions for a withdrawal.

-The senior Republican, Michael McCaul, R-Texas, is through his committee leading a probe of the Biden-led military withdrawal two years ago.
+The senior Republican, Michael McCaul, R-Texas, is, through his committee, probing the Biden-led military withdrawal two years ago.
 In a statement, as reported by The Hill, McCaul slammed John Kirby, a White House spokesperson on national security issues, over earlier comments on the fraught matter.

 "John Kirby's comments during today's White House press briefing were disgraceful and insulting," McCaul's statement said.
 "President Biden made the decision to withdraw and even picked the exact date; he is responsible for the massive failures in planning and execution."

-Kirby's controversial comments came not long after the Pentagon and State Department provided classified reviews of the decision-making process around the withdrawal to Congress.
+Kirby's disputed comments came earlier Thursday, not long after the Pentagon and State Department provided Congress with classified reviews of the decision-making process around the withdrawal.

-An outline from the Biden White House, likewise, sought to assign blame for the challenging withdrawal to Trump's administration, even as it said there were lessons for all to glean and apply to future such missions.
+An outline from the Biden White House sought to assign blame for the challenging withdrawal to Trump's administration, even as it said there were lessons for all to glean and apply to future such missions.

-McCaul is leading a congressional delegation to Taiwan, but said he is looking forward to reviewing the Afghanistan report.
-He urged further releases of classified material to help round out the picture of a withdrawal he and other critics have bluntly termed a "disaster."
+McCaul, who is leading a congressional delegation to Taiwan, said he is looking forward to reviewing the Afghanistan report.
+He also urged further releases of classified material to help round out the picture of a withdrawal he and other critics have bluntly termed a "disaster."

 The August 2021 withdrawal has, as The Hill noted, drawn intense criticism from Republicans.
-Among the issues, a suicide bombing at Kabul airport — the Islamic State at Abbey Gate took responsibility — killed 13 U.S. troops and 170 Afghans.
+Among the incidents cited as proof of the mission's chaos is a suicide bombing at Kabul airport — the Islamic State at Abbey Gate took responsibility — that killed 13 U.S. troops and 170 Afghans as the pullout was winding down.

-Further, an array of photos from the evacuation shows planes hurriedly departing while citizens chased it and even clung to the landing gear wheels.
+Further, an array of photos from the evacuation show planes hurriedly departing while citizens chased it and even clung to the landing gear wheels.

-And many, among them Trump himself, have derided the Biden administration for a hasty retreat that resulted in troves of military hardware being left behind for the Taliban.
+And many critics, including Trump himself, have derided the Biden administration for a hasty retreat that resulted in a trove of military hardware being left behind for the Taliban.

-Writing from his Truth Social network on the anniversary of the United States' withdrawal from the region last August, Trump said the Biden administration should have pulled all of the United States' resources from the region before the military left.
+Writing from his Truth Social network on the anniversary of the United States' withdrawal last August, Trump said the Biden administration should have pulled all of the United States' resources from the region before the military left.

 "No resignations or firings for the disastrous manner in which we surrendered in Afghanistan," Trump wrote.
 "The military should have left last, when everything else was done and accounted for — NOT FIRST.
 Perhaps the most embarrassing and demeaning moment in our Country's history!"